nesst-lab/comppedagogy/worksheets2/worksheetG3.md

 4.)
 2 Images (F and J)

 #### Using Multiple Triggers
+Take a moment to search through the components that can be added onto the button or F/J image.

+**Further Consideration 1**: What kind of component should you add so that using the keyboard will produce a response in Gorilla?
+What kind of component should you add so that a mouse click will trigger a response?

 #### How to Use the Progress Bar Component
+The progress bar is helpful for long experiments in which a participant may get fatigued and wonder how far into the task they are.

+**On Screens 1 and 2**: Set the progress maximum to the amount of trials in your task.
+Choose whichever color you would like.
+Click "use custom field" and create a field titled "progress."

+**On the 2nd Screen**: On the screen tab, add an "increase progress" component.
+Set the criteria to "any response," select "include actions" and "use custom field," bind to progress.

+**Further Consideration 2**: On which screen will the participant see the progress bar change?
+Why does only one screen have an increase progress component?

 #### Break and Finish
 You can copy the break and end of task screen from NeSST Lab ornaments and edit as needed.

+#### Scoring and Storing

 #### Set up the spreadsheet
 There will be 7 blocks in this experiment, consisting of 4 blocks of "Trials" and 3 blocks of "Filler."
 Each block of trials will have 26 total, while each block of filler will have 20 total.
 There will be a break between each block of trials.
 The entire spreadsheet should have 173 rows.
 You will need a column for the correct answers and a column for randomizing the trials within each block.